 The Company's subordinated borrowings are term borrowings covered by agreements approved by FINRA and are included by the Company in regulatory net capital, as defined, under the SEC's Uniform Net Capital Rule ("SEC Rule 15c3-1").
+Under this agreement, NHA agrees that the obligations of the Company with respect to the payment of principal and interest are subordinate in right to claims of present and future creditors of the Company.
 Each term borrowing agreement contains an evergreen provision that automatically extends the maturity by one year unless specified actions are taken prior to maturity date.
 To the extent that such borrowings are required for the Company's continued compliance with minimum regulatory net capital requirements, repayment is deferred.

-Borrowings at September 30, 2023 are as follows (dollars in thousands):
+Borrowings at September 30, 2024 are as follows (dollars in thousands):

-Lender] Par Value Type Maturity Date Interest Rate
+Lender F Par Value Type Type Maturity Date

-NHA \$ 500,000 Term March 31, 2025 Variable
+NHA \$ 500,000 Term March 31, 2026 Variable

-NHA 300,000 Term December 31, 2024 Variable
+NHA NHA 300,000 Term December 31, 2025 Variable

-NHA 1,500,000 Term December 30, 2024 Variable
+NHA 1,500,000 Term December 30, 2025 Variable

-NHA 1,000,000 Term May 9, 2024 Variable
+NHA 1,000,000 Term May 9, 2025 Variable

-NHA 400,000 Term April 24, 2025 Variable
+NHA 400,000 Term April 24, 2026 Variable

 \$ 3,700,000

-At September 30, 2023, the interest rate on these borrowings was 6.5%, which is based on SOFR plus a spread.
-Interest payable was \$20.1 million at September 30, 2023.
-The weighted average effective interest rate on these borrowings during the six months ended September 30, 2023 was approximately 6.4%.
+At September 30, 2024, the interest rate on these borrowings was 6.0%, which is based on SOFR plus a spread.
+Interest payable was \$19.9 million at September 30, 2024.
+The weighted average effective interest rate on these borrowings during the six months ended September 30, 2024 was approximately 6.6%.